weygoldt/chirpdetector/README.md

-# chirpdetector
+# Chirpdetector
-... detects brief communication signals of weakly electric fish.
+Detect brief communication signals of wave-type weakly electric fish using deep neural networks.

+Chirps are the most thoroughly researched communication signal of weakly electric fish.
+But they are rarely analized in a natural setting, i.e. where multiple fish can actually communicate with each other.
+The reason for this is, that detecting chirps in these kinds of recordings is very hard.
+This project aims to break this barrier and enable chirp detection in recordings of multiple fish.

+This project is still work in progress.

 ## Todo